gardener/gardener/docs/development/logging.md

   // ...
   ```

-  Note: `WithValues` bypasses controller-runtime's special Zap encoder that nicely encodes `ObjectKey`/`NamespacedName` and `runtime.Object` values, see [kubernetes-sigs/controller-runtime#1290](https://github.com/kubernetes-sigs/controller-runtime/issues/1290).
+  Note: `WithValues` bypasses controller-runtime's special zap encoder that nicely encodes `ObjectKey`/`NamespacedName` and `runtime.Object` values, see [kubernetes-sigs/controller-runtime#1290](https://github.com/kubernetes-sigs/controller-runtime/issues/1290).
-  Thus, the end result might look different depending on the value and its `Stringer` implementation
+  Thus, the end result might look different depending on the value and its `Stringer` implementation.

 - Use [lowerCamelCase](https://en.wiktionary.org/wiki/lowerCamelCase) for keys.
 Don't put spaces in keys, as it will make log processing with simple tools like `jq` harder.
 - Keys should be constant, human-readable, consistent across the codebase and naturally match parts of the log message, see [logr guideline](https://github.com/go-logr/logr#how-do-i-choose-my-keys).